Caswell Silver

 Caswell Silver (June 25, 1916 – October 18, 1988) was an American geologist and entrepreneur who was President of Sundance Oil Company from 1960 to 1984.
 In addition to the business of oil and gas exploration, he was active in the American Association of Petroleum Geologists and published original research on petroleum geology.
 He endowed the Caswell Silver Foundation at the University of New Mexico.

 Early life and education

 Silver was born in New York City and grew up in Waterbury, Connecticut as the next to youngest of four brothers and a sister.
 After first enrolling at the University of Connecticut in 1934, for reasons of health he headed west and ultimately enrolled at the University of New Mexico in Albuquerque, where he earned his bachelor's degree in 1940 with a major in geology and mathematics.

 He went to work for the US Geological Service, mapping silver mining districts in the San Juan Mountains of Colorado.
-He subsequently served as an assistant topographic and hydrographic engineer with the U.S. Coast and Geodetic Survey in Cape Fear, North Carolina.
+He subsequently served as an assistant topographic and hydrographic engineer with the United States Coast and Geodetic Survey in Cape Fear, North Carolina.